πŸ›‘οΈ Session: 0 photos cleaned 0 metadata fields stripped 0 GPS locations removed

-Privacy-First Tool — Zero Server Policy
+Privacy-First β€” Zero Server Policy

 Your Photos AreLeaking Your Location

-Every photo you share contains hidden EXIF metadata — GPS coordinates, camera serial numbers, timestamps.
-Strip it all in seconds, right in your browser.
+Every image you share carries hidden EXIF metadata β€” GPS coordinates, camera serials, timestamps.
+Audit and strip it all in seconds, right in your browser.
 Nothing leaves your device.

-No uploads No tracking No data stored
+No uploads No tracking No server Works offline

 Drop photos here or click to browse